Bachelor of Health Science/ Bachelor of Media and Communication

 Course learning outcomes

-On successful completion of this programme the learner will be able to
+On successful completion of this course the student will be able to:

 - Bachelor of Media and Communication - Design creative and professional media and communication artefacts that focus on examining the relationship between people and technology for social impact